AhmetCanArslan/ExcelTableTools/README.md

    ```bash
    python main.py
    ```
-3. Click "Browse..." to load an Excel or CSV file.
+3. Click "Browse..." to load an Excel (xlsx, xls) or CSV file.
 4. Select the target column from the dropdown list.
 5. Select the desired operation from the dropdown list.
 6. (Optional) Click "Preview" to see the effect of the operation before applying it.